Open post

 Do I need to use a moisturiser and if so, which one?

-The products I would recommend are raw organic coconut oil and Fushi almond oil.
-These are easily purchased from any good health store or even Ocado, I believe.
-What we put on our skin is very important because our skin is our biggest organ and everything gets absorbed into the body.
+The products I recommend are raw organic coconut oil and Fushi almond oil.
+These are easily purchased from any good health store.
+What we put on our skin is very important because our skin is our biggest organ and everything gets absorbed into the body and blood circulation.

-Face Yoga will give you great skin, but only if you do it regularly.
+Face yoga has so many benefits (as you can read above).
+However, one must do a little everyday or every other day to get the full benefits.
 I would suggest do a little everyday, either in the morning or evening before bed.
 If you can manage to do it 4/5 days per week you will see and feel a vast difference.
-Even if you only manage to fit in 5-minutes on these days, it will make a difference to your overall wellbeing, since this will be part of your self-care routine.
+Even if you only manage to fit in 5-minutes on these days, it will make a difference to your overall wellbeing, this will become part of your daily self-care routine.

 With daily practice, you will begin to see and feel a notable difference within 10 days.
 Most students see some changes within a month.